-■ NOTE: The brake fluid reservoir is located on the electrical panel beneath the operator's seat.
+■ NOTE: The brake fluid reservoir is located under the seat.

-- 2. Press the auxiliary brake pedal several times to check for firmness. - 3.
+- Press the auxiliary brake pedal several times to check for firmness. - 3.
 If the pedal is not firm, the system must be bled.

 ■ NOTE: Take the ATV to an authorized Arctic Cat ATV dealer for this service.